Ten Kids’ Lunchbox Ideas

-Make lunchbox packing easier (while maintaining your sanity) by keeping your refrigerator and pantry stocked with my 10 must-have items.
-These double (sometimes triple)-duty ingredients guarantee you’ll have fresh, healthy lunchbox options for school or work any day of the week.
+Make lunchbox packing easier (while maintaining your sanity) by keeping your refrigerator and pantry stocked with my 10 must-have items to pack a healthy lunchbox for kids.
+These double (sometimes triple)-duty ingredients guarantee you’ll have fresh, healthy lunchbox options for school or work, any day of the week.

 or choose a premade option, usually found near the deli case, in a variety of flavors.

 Use fresh lemon juice to keep sliced apples from browning or as a dressing for green and grain salads like in Salmon and Orzo Salad